 - Close moving boxes properly: Avoid packing a moving box that has items sticking out on the top of one that won’t close.
 All your moving cartons should be closed and properly taped.

 - Use the right box: Lighter belongings should be packed in larger moving boxes and bulky items in smaller moving boxes.

 - Don’t be tempted: Do not pack other items inside drawers and cupboards.
 Furniture is not made to be relocated.
 Increasing weight could maximize the risk of damage as a result of movement while in transit.

 - Plan your first night: Moving from one house to another can be a disturbing task, especially when you don’t involve professional movers.
 To enjoy your first day, you will need a night at your destination home.
 We advised that you pack a separate box and label it first night box, which will contain items such as towels, bed linen, toiletries, and a change of clothes for each household member.

 We hope you now have all the help you needed when it comes to packing a house for a move from our packing tips.
-Always remember that our network of experienced packers are always available to bail you out if the task becomes huge than what you can handle.
+Always remember that our network of experienced packers is always available to bail you out if the task becomes huge than what you can handle.
 Additionally, there are many checklists on moving house in these packing tips for relocating a home.